Madame Tussauds Vienna

 Madame Tussauds Vienna is a wax museum and tourist attraction located at the famous amusement park Wiener Prater in Vienna, Austria.
-It was founded by Marie Tussaud and is the eleventh location for the Tussauds franchise.
+It was founded by Marie Tussaud and is the twelfth location for the Tussauds franchise.
 It officially opened on 1 April 2011 by the former Austrian president Heinz Fischer.
-So far, it features more than 80 figures on three floors.
+So far, it features more than 90 figures on three floors.
 Madame Tussauds is now owned and operated by the United Kingdom-based entertainment company Merlin Entertainments.